Give a project plan presentation (expert senior-level tips)

 ⊗ Asking investors for real solutions: be limited to feedback, input, or consensus request.

 ⊗ Be short in the offered options: too many may create confusion and no real decision.

 ⊗ Define the next steps of your cooperation.

 ✓ Start with the end in mind: what would you have the investors do?

 ✓ Know your audience and their styles: strategic, analytical, visual, data-oriented, etc.

 ✓ Set a vision: let investors know how your plan will look in real-life results after the suggested solution.

 ✓ Define success criteria: be concise with what investments you need for this project to succeed.

-✓ Get buy-in and sign-off: do not give people a chance to forget what was said or agreed specifically.
+✓ Get buy-in and sign-off: do not allow people to forget what was said or explicitly agreed.

 ✓ Ensure authorized approvers/signers are present: try to get a signature then and there.